Japan’s Working Holiday Visa for Australians

 Japan Working Holiday Visa requirements for Australians

-In addition to Australians, Japan offers working holiday visas to citizens of countries including New Zealand, Canada, South Korea, France, Germany, UK, Ireland, Denmark, Taiwan, Hong Kong, Norway, Portugal, Poland, Slovakia, Austria, Hungary, Spain, Argentina, Chile, Iceland, Czech Republic, Lithuania, Sweden, Estonia and Netherlands.
+In addition to Australians, Japan offers working holiday visas to citizens of countries including New Zealand, Canada, South Korea, France, Germany, UK, Ireland, Denmark, Taiwan, Hong Kong, Norway, Portugal, Poland, Slovakia, Austria, Hungary, Spain, Argentina, Chile, Iceland, Czech Republic, Lithuania, Sweden, Estonia, Netherlands, Uruguay, Finland and Latvia.

 The information on this page applies to Australian citizens.
 Please check the Ministry of Foreign Affairs of Japan website for information applicable to citizens of other countries.